bibblio/related-content-module/README.md

 #### `recommendationType` _(optional)_
 Specify the type of recommendations to serve.
 The types are:

-`related` - Recommendations ignore user behaviour and are based purely on relatedness.
+`related` - Recommendations ignore user behavior and are based purely on relatedness.
 Requires the `contentItemId` or `customUniqueIdentifier` fields.

-`optimised` - Recommendations are rooted in relevance but will also learn from user behaviour and continuously adapt to attain better engagement.
+`optimised` - Recommendations are rooted in relevance but will also learn from user behavior and continuously adapt to attain better engagement.
 Requires the `contentItemId` or `customUniqueIdentifier` fields.

+`latest` - Recommendations ignore relatedness and are based purely on the `datePublished` field set, returning those most recently published.
+Doesn't require the `contentItemId` or `customUniqueIdentifier` fields.

 `popular` - Recommendations ignore relatedness and are based purely on aggregated user behaviour.
 Doesn't require the `contentItemId` or `customUniqueIdentifier` fields.

 `personalised` - Recommendations are tailored to a specific user.
 Requires the `userId` field.
 Doesn't require the `contentItemId` or `customUniqueIdentifier` fields.

 It is best to start with `related` recommendations, then add `optimised`, `popular` or `personalised` modules elsewhere on the page to fit the site experience you desire.
-If `recommendationType` is not supplied, the module will default to `optimised` which will fall back to `related` if no optimised recommendations are available.
+If `recommendationType` is not supplied, the module will default to `optimised`.
+If no optimised recommendations are available, it will fall back to `related`, and if no related recommendations are available, it will fall back to `latest`.

 ###### Example A: Retrieve related recommendations.
 ```javascript